syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

  > npm install
 {% endhighlight %}

-N> The cloned application is fully configured to work with Essential Studio for JavaScript Angular 2 components, in which we configured our [ej-angular2](https://github.com/syncfusion/ej-angular2) library and necessary changes to consume our Angular 2 components.
+N> The cloned application is fully configured to work with Essential Studio for JavaScript Angular components, in which we configured our [ej-angular2](https://github.com/syncfusion/ej-angular2) library and necessary changes to consume our Angular components.

-## What is in Syncfusion cloned angular2-seed.?
+## What is in Syncfusion cloned Angular seed.?
-The cloned angular2-seed consists of files in the following structure.
+The cloned Angular seed consists of files in the following structure.
 The files in the `src` folder is used for our application logical functionalities.
 The other files available outside the src folder is used to build, bundle and deploy the application.

 * config
     * helpers.js